lingium/stan-case-study/docs/maindoc.md

 target += beta_neg_binomial_lpmf(y, r, a, b);
 ```

-If any one of the parameters `r, a,` and `b` can be a vector, we need to overload the function `beta_neg_binomial_lpmf` so that it has the following signatures
+If any one of the parameters `r, a,` and `b` can be a vector, we need to repeatedly implement the function so that it has the following signatures

 ``` {.Stan language="Stan" style="lgeneral"}
 real beta_neg_binomial_lpmf(array[] int y, real r, real a, real b)